 Once you’ve stockpiled your windows, plan their positions in the greenhouse walls.
 Lay out the two side walls first.
 Position your windows on a flat surface, allowing 2 inches of space between each column of windows.
 This space will accommodate the width of the 2-by-4 wall-rafter assemblies along with an extra ½ inch of space to ensure your windows will have plenty of room to fit.
 Leave space for two extra 2-by-4s on the two wall-rafters at each end of your greenhouse so the front and back walls have a solid corner to butt into.
 For this rafter system to work, the widths of the windows directly across from one another must be nearly the same.
 This is where having multiple windows of a uniform size will simplify matters.
 Allow space at the bottom for treated plywood knee wall panels that are at least 1 foot wide.
 You’ll fit them between the wall-rafters to provide stability to the structure and prevent it from racking.

-Wall Assembly Detail and End View.
-Diagram by Len Churchill.
+Click here to see the Wall Assembly Detail and End View.

 After you have the windows for the sides of your greenhouse laid out, figure out your foundation size.
 Your greenhouse foundation will help anchor the structure and provide a flat, solid surface for building upward.
 If you go with our rafter plan, the width will be 8 feet, and the length will be whatever dimension you determined while laying out your windows and truss spacing.